uswds/uswds/docs/pages/getting-started/designers.md

 The site contains HTML mockups of common UI components designed to follow the Draft U.S. Web Design Standards' visual style guide.
 To view the specs of each design live on this website (padding, margins, stroke weight, line-height, and so on), use your browser’s developer tools.

-<a class="usa-button usa-button-primary-alt" href="https://github.com/18F/web-design-standards-assets/archive/master.zip">Download the design files</a>
+<a class="link-download" href="https://github.com/18F/web-design-standards-assets/archive/master.zip">Download the design files</a>

 All of these designs are also available in other file formats, which are available for download: